uqmars/constitution/Constitution.md

 8.1 The Executive Team of The Club shall consist of the T3 Officers, all of whom shall be Financial Members, and such number of other Financial Members as the Members at any general meeting may from time to time elect, provided it meets the requirements imposed by 8.4.
 All the aforestated office bearers must be members of The Union.
 Membership of the Executive Team shall not be restricted other than by being a member of The Union and a Financial Member.

-8.2 At the annual general meeting of The Club, all the members of the Executive Team for the time being shall retire from office, but shall be eligible upon nomination for re-election.
+8.2 At the annual general meeting of The Club, all Executives for the time being shall retire from office, but shall be eligible upon nomination for re-election.

-8.3 The election of T3 Officers and other members of the Executive Team shall take place in the following manner –
+8.3 The election of T3 Officers and other Executives shall take place in the following manner –

-* any two (2) Club Members shall be at liberty to nominate any Club Member to serve as an officer or other member of the Executive Team.
+* any two (2) Club Members shall be at liberty to nominate any Club Member to serve as an Executive.
 * the nomination, which shall clearly identify the Club Member, the Club Member's proposer (if different to the Club Member), and seconder, shall be lodged with the secretary at least one (1) hour before the general meeting at which the election is to take place.
 * at the commencement of such meeting, nominations may be taken from those present provided that they are seconded by someone else in attendance.
 * any informality or irregularity in the elections must be brought to the attention of the Clubs and Societies Administration Officer within fourteen (14) days of the elections.
 * in the case of a secret ballot, the assembly will select a returning officer, who cannot be nominated for membership of the Executive Team and who shall be responsible for ensuring the orderly running of elections.

-8.4 There shall at no time be less than three (3) members on the Executive Team (the T3 Officers), and no more than $\min{\left(Q, \left\lfloor \sqrt{\frac{69}{42}n} \right\rfloor\right)}$ members on the Executive Team where $Q$ and $n$ represent the quorum and number of Financial Members of The Club as of the beginning of the latest Annual General Meeting (including the one in session, should this be the case).
+8.4 There shall at no time be less than three (3) Executives (the T3 Officers), and no more than $\min{\left(Q, \left\lfloor \sqrt{\frac{69}{42}n} \right\rfloor\right)}$ Executives where $Q$ and $n$ represent the quorum and number of Financial Members of The Club as of the beginning of the latest Annual General Meeting (including the one in session, should this be the case).

 ## 9 RESIGNATION OR REMOVAL FROM OFFICE OF EXECUTIVE

 9.1 Any Executive may resign from membership of the Executive Team at any time by giving notice in writing to the secretary but such resignation shall take effect at the time such notice is received by the secretary unless a later date is specified in the notice when it shall take effect on that later date.

 9.2 In the event that the resigning Executive is a T3 Officer, the secretary will be required to call a general meeting to be held within twenty-eight (28) days of receiving the resignation.
-In this case, the member shall hold their role until a replacement is elected at the general meeting.
+In this case, the Executive shall hold their role until a replacement is elected at the general meeting.

 9.3 Any Executive may be removed from office at a general meeting of The Club where that Executive shall be given the opportunity to fully present the Executive's case.

 9.4 Should any Executive, other than the T3 Officers, fail to attend at least three (3) consecutive meetings of the Executive Team, they may be removed from office at the next meeting of the Executive Team where that Executive shall be given the opportunity to fully present their case.
-In the event that they are removed under this clause, a notice must be sent to all current members advising of the decision.
+In the event that they are removed under this clause, a notice must be sent to all current Club Members advising of the decision.

 9.5 The question of removal shall be determined by a vote of 60% majority of the members present at such a meeting and must be endorsed by the Clubs and Societies committee.